Megan is a freelance writer and mom of two little girls. She likes to write about topics ranging from parenting to business to gardening.

 Juniper is a coniferous plant of the Cypress family that comes in many varieties and grows across many climate zones.
 Most are found in the Northern Hemisphere.
 Junipers can range from tall evergreen trees, to shrubs, to groundcover varieties.

-Some Juniper is monecious—it has both male and female plant parts, and can reproduce even though only one tree or shrub is present.
+Some juniper is monecious: it has both male and female plant parts, and it can reproduce even though only one tree or shrub is present.
 Pollen from the male plant parts can get into the air and reach the female cones.
-The berries that then around found on the plant are what encapsulate the seed.
+The berries that are produced on the plant encapsulate the seed.

 Juniper has several medicinal properties, and various plant parts are used for medical purposes.
 Juniper is believed to act as a diuretic or antiseptic.